 10-12 months

-Surgery - Palate Closure
+Surgery - Cleft Palate repair

 Dr. Hisham Burezq, BSc MD FRCSC FAAP